This template is a modified version of the IEEE 830-1998 standard. Please

 "Should units be in meters or feet?"

-"Should we provide a way to customize the date output format?"
+"How will the user customize the date output format?"

 "Should we use a drop down menu or check boxes to select desired timezone?"